reverse-squared/robotic-scout-magic/docs/README.md

 ## Licensing
 This software is under the MIT Licesne, meaning you can do what ever you want to it. ~~Just don't sue us.~~

+## Help Contribute
+We are always open to help on this project.
+See the [Contributing](contributing.md) page.